Cheryl Foggo

 Cheryl Dawn Foggo AOE is a Canadian author, documentary film director, screenwriter and playwright.

 Biography

-Born in Calgary, Alberta in 1956, she is descended from Black Oklahomans who settled in Maidstone, Saskatchewan in 1910.
-She also had ancestors who lived in Amber Valley, Alberta and Campsie, Alberta.
+Born in Calgary, Alberta, in 1956, she is descended from Black Oklahomans who settled in Maidstone, Saskatchewan, in 1910.
+She also had ancestors who lived in Amber Valley and Campsie, Alberta.
 Foggo knew CTrain designer Oliver Bowen when she was growing up in Calgary and her mother's bridesmaid and close friend was Violet King Henry, the first Black woman lawyer in Canada.

 Advocacy

 A keen researcher and voice for Black pioneers in Western Canada, Foggo recently served on the advisory board for Black on the Prairies, a multi-platform archive and resource initiated and curated by journalist Omayra Issa and CBC Radio host Ify Chiwetelu on CBC and has also had multiple presentations of her multi-media creations: Ranchers, Rebels and the Righteous, Creole, Travelling On, Five Voices and Unlocking Sacred Codes.
 She began work on the play John Ware Re-Imagined, hoping to bring attention to the Black Albertan cowboy and rancher John Ware in time for the centennial of the Calgary Stampede in 2012.

 She has been profiled in Who's Who in Black Canada.

 She volunteers on multiple boards as an advocate for writers and Black artists and is an active mentor and lecturer.